-This award is open to any agency, consultancy or organisation that has developed an internal or external campaign to push environmental or social issues into the spotlight between 2016-2018 (or ongoing), or those which have developed and implemented effective purpose marketing which has created real change (also see Best Environmental Behaviour Change category).
+This award is open to any agency, consultancy or organisation that has developed an internal or external campaign to push environmental or social issues into the spotlight between 2018-20 (or ongoing), or those which have developed and implemented effective purpose marketing which has created real change (also see Best Environmental Behaviour Change category).

 Measurement of the campaign will consider innovation in terms of the co-development of the campaign if it was created in partnership, in the methods used to communicate and engage with the target audience(s), and the integration of the campaign message within organisation’s principles or within the wider community.